 There are as many uses for Mozenda as there are web pages on the internet.
 As long as you're able to access the data you need on a website, you can build a Mozenda project to automate it.

-Below, we've listed a few of the most common types of projects we see Mozenda users create.
+Take a look at a few of the most common types of projects we see users create.

 1. Compile contact information